fastai/fastlinkcheck/README.md

 Check for broken links recursively in `path`.

-The [_example/](https://github.com/fastai/fastlinkcheck/tree/master/_example) directory in this repo contains sample HTML files which we can use for demonstration:
+The [_example/](https://github.com/fastai/fastlinkcheck/tree/master/_example) directory in this repo contains sample HTML files which we can use for demonstration.

+The `path` parameter specifies the directory that will be searched recursively for HTML files that you wish to check.

+Specifying the `host` parameter allows you detect links that are internal by identifying links with that host name.
+External links are verified by making a request to a website to check a link.
+On the other hand, internal links are verified by inspecting the presence and content of local files.

 ```
 from fastlinkcheck import link_check